 Each module builds upon the last, so it’s recommended to go in order of the modules.

 You’ll have LIFETIME access to the course. (ie, until my ashes are spread at sea).

 …whether you have a basic question, need clarification, or just need to feel better about the course, I’m here to answer questions!

 While the course has 10 hours of video, and you could watch all the videos theoretically in a day, the course does comes with a ton of business assets and tools to write stories for your brand or business.
 So if you do things “the right way” and put effort into your business as you learn, you could potentially transform your business into a story-filled empire in as little as 60 days.
 One module a day, practicing and doing the homework along with using the supplemental materials, is what I feel would be best for any student.
 This is not a skill you want to rush… but rather, work through with practice.

-  Because I’m directly engaging with my students on this course on a daily and weekly basis in the Copy Chat area, this course will only be offered two times per year.
+This course will only be offered two times per year.
 The course will go into the vault on June 26 and will not be offered again until November 2022.
 So if this is something you’re interested in learning to do, I would recommend getting on board now!

 Copywriting courses are always a great investment.
 This course focuses on storytelling copywriting, which involves both fiction and non-fiction copy to share your worldview.
 In traditional copywriting, the focus is clear messaging and explanation of a brand.
 Storytelling is more of an expression of yourself, and much more creative!
 There are endless options to how you can tell a story, making this a unique skill to refine and cultivate as a writer.